fabiocody/PyNetatmo/docs/Security.md

 ### `set_person_away(self, person=None)`
 Use this method to set people's status away.
 If no person obj is passed to the method, it will set all home's users to away.

+If you like to work in a more object-oriented way you can call for `cameras`, `events` and `persons` properties of the Security class to get the related data.